dss-extensions/dss_capi/docs/known_differences.md

     - `WindGen` is also not ported yet, waiting for it to mature.
     - The Diakoptics features are currently disabled.
 The implementation will be slightly different here since we use a completely different multi-circuit organization.

 - Monitor headers: In the official OpenDSS, since May 2021, the monitor binary stream doesn't include the header anymore.
-When porting the change to DSS Extensions, we took the opportunity to rewrite the related code.
-As such, the implementation in DSS Extensions deviate from the official one.
+When porting the change to DSS-Extensions, we took the opportunity to rewrite the related code.
+As such, the implementation in DSS-Extensions deviate from the official one.
 Extra spaces are not included and should be more consistent.
 As a recommendation, if your code needs to be compatible with both implementations, trimming the fields should be enough.

 👉 Besides the omissions and caveats listed here, our general policy on commits/features from official OpenDSS is to port them in a matter of hours/days, if possible.
 If we find that a SVN commit/feature in the official OpenDSS introduces issues/bugs, we may postpone porting and/or report the issues in the official OpenDSS forum.
 Our releases are not coordinated with the official version.